Required Reading for Christians: Trials—Another Kind of Blessing From God

 Here, I’d like to talk about a second person from the Bible, being Abraham, the father of faith.
 Brothers and sisters all know that, when Abraham was 100 years old, God gave him a son, and Abraham loved Isaac dearly.
 But one day, God’s trial befell Abraham, and God said, “Take now your son, your only son Isaac, whom you love, and get you into the land of Moriah; and offer him there for a burnt offering on one of the mountains which I will tell you of” (Genesis 22:2).
 Think about it: This kind of trial would be hard for anyone to endure, so much so that some people would fight against God and be filled with misconceptions.
 Yet what approach did Abraham take?
 Although he felt great distress and pain, he obeyed God, and he did not try to argue with Him or lay down any conditions.
 Just when he had taken Isaac to the mountain alone and had raised the knife ready to kill him, God sent an angel to stay Abraham’s hand, and the trial was thus ended.
 Furthermore, God swore an oath and bestowed great blessings on Abraham.
 God said, “That in blessing I will bless you, and in multiplying I will multiply your seed as the stars of the heaven, and as the sand which is on the sea shore; and your seed shall possess the gate of his enemies; And in your seed shall all the nations of the earth be blessed; because you have obeyed my voice” (Genesis 22:17–18).

 From this passage, we can see that God arranges environments in order to try us.
 From the outside, it may appear as though these trials are at odds with our notions and are hard for us to understand, so much so that we feel pain and torment in these environments, yet these trials brim with the painstaking efforts of God.
 Just like when Abraham stood firm in his testimony during his trial, God saw Abraham’s sincerity, and not only did God not take his son, but He also blessed Abraham so that his descendants would be as numerous as the grains of sand on a beach or the stars in the sky.
 Behind this, the will of God reached a deeper level, for God chose Abraham to become the leading figure of His work of management for mankind.
 God purposed to perform His work of management for mankind through the descendants of Abraham, and He would manifest through these people His deeds, His wisdom, His authority and His power.
-It is not hard for us to see in the Old Testament that God’s work in the Age of Law was primarily done in Israel—proclaiming the laws and leading people in their lives on earth.
+Eventually, God’s work in the Age of Law and Age of Grace was primarily done in Israel.
 Israel was the testing ground and the birthland for God’s work of salvation on earth.
-God’s first incarnation also performed His work in Israel.
-God adopted the image of a Jew and He redeemed mankind, and this resulted in the ’ gospel of redeeming mankind to spread from Judea throughout the entire world in the Age of Grace.

 From this, we can see the greatness of the blessings which Abraham received.
 We can say that his ability to become the father of many nations, as well as his descendants being blessed by God, are related to God’s trial that befell him in those early days.